 I have alot of little projects going on here at S'C'&C. Some of them have been in the works for years while others come together rather fast.
 Originally today's post was going to be a blowout extravaganza but I've decided to turn it into a running series.
-Something I always thought of as fun to do is check out the local dive bars in Chicagoland.
+Something I always thought of as fun is checking out the local dive bars in Chicagoland.
 There's quite a few if you're willing to leave the comfort of the Near Northside.
-Some of them even serve food.
-Some of those spots serve pretty good food.
-So today's post features five dive bars where the food is better than the cheap booze.
+Some of them even serve food and some of those spots even serve some pretty good food.
+Today’s post features five dive bars where the food is better than the cheap booze.
 Bar crawl!

 Sunnyday Tap (Chicago, IL)